-How to get more English-speaking visitors to your website: 7 different ways
+7 ways to get more English-speaking visitors to your website

 You’ve translated (or got someone to translate) your website into English.
 It’s an exciting step – you’re now able to take your products or services to a whole new set of people.
 Not only native speakers of English, residing in the UK, USA, or Australia, but also the vast number of second-language English speakers all around the world.